 Playwright and teacher María Irene Fornés passed away in October 2018 and was the inspiration for a number of events and articles that year (screenings of Michelle Memran’s beautiful film about Irene and their friendship, The Rest I make Up, at MOMA in February and August, interview with Memran about the film for HowlRound, wrote about the August 2018 Fornes marathon for The Clyde Fitch Report, her election to the election of Fornés to the Theatre Hall of Fame, and a Fornés commemorative page for the League of Professional Theatre Women’s web site).
 I continued my commitment to this legacy with an interview with Memran and her editor “Fornés Documentary The Rest I Make Up Director and Editor Discuss their Artistic Marriage” published in 2019 in Contemporary Theatre Review.

 The fifth edition in the Women Count report series, which reports Off-Broadway theater hiring patters for women playwrights, directors, designers, and stage managers, will cover seasons through 2018-2019, and the sixth edition, to cover thorough the 2019-2020 theater season, will be published in 2020.
 I have authored all editions of the report series, supported by the data collection assistance of collaborator Judith Binus.
 The first four editions were published by the League of Professional Theatre Women.
 All editions are available here.
-This reports will be promoted in a multi-data collection collaborative publication scheme being planned and yet to be announced.
+This reports will be promoted in a collection collaborative publication scheme composed of a range of related data projects being planned and yet to be announced.

 I moderated and participated in professional panels and public conversations throughout the year.

 I hosted a post-show conversation for my friend Cesi Davidson’s continuing monthly new play series at the George Bruce Branch of the New York Public Library in Harlem: “School Girl Crush” by Jeannine Foster McKelvia in May.